 It sounds like a vacation!
 A healthy aversion to an oversubscribed hustle and bustle life we know as the norm is the key.
 You’d be hard-pressed to find an open shop during the early afternoon hours in the Ikaria Blue Zone.
 It’s nap time.

 There are a select few examples of workplaces in the U.S. establishing nap time programs.
 But I don’t think this will get a ton of traction.

-Instead of the traditional retirement of golf and boredom, we can aspire to help raise our grandchildren, learning, volunteering in the community, remodeling, gardening, hiking, and more.
+Instead of the traditional retirement of golf and boredom, we can aspire to help raise our grandchildren, learn, volunteer in the community, remodel, garden, hike, and more.